Bira/octopus-carnival/_drafts/wir-mm2-4e-shark.md

 specimen presented in this entry.

-Sahuagin and kuo-toa usually steer clear of fleshtearer sharks because they're too dangerous to tame, but sometimes a heroic trained among them will manage the feat.
+Sahuagin and kuo-toa usually steer clear of fleshtearer sharks because they're too dangerous to tame, but sometimes a heroic trainer among them will manage the feat.
 In this case, the "tame" flesh-tearer is used in raids against large ships, eating anyone who falls overboard and biting holes in the hull.